TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

          string

    Description
-         Normally the menuitems are sorted by the fields "sorting" in the pages- and tt\_content-table.
+         Normally the menu items are sorted by the fields "sorting" in the pages- and tt\_content-table.
 Here you can enter a list of fields that is used in the SQL- "ORDER BY" statement instead.
 You can also provide the sorting order.